 Music and entertainment

-- It likely comes as no surprise that Nashville is home to the highest concentration of musicians and music businesses in the US.
-Over 5,000 working musicians and ~200 recording studios call this city home.
-The industry contributes $15.6 billion to the local economy annually.
+It likely comes as no surprise that Nashville is home to the highest concentration of musicians and music businesses in the US.
+There are over 80,000 direct and indirect music and entertainment jobs, as well as ~200 recording studios.
+The industry contributes $9.9 billion to the local economy annually.

 Advanced manufacturing